 NOTES: We report weighted sample averages from the BTLS sample.
 We then divide this sample by commitment type-committed and noncommitted-and report their respective averages as well.
+FRPL refers to students classified as eligible for free or reduced-price lunch.
 Column 7 provides results from weighted bivariate regressions which test for differences across commitment level with robust standard errors.
 We weight by the final survey weight provided by NCES and round sample sizes to the nearest 10. p < 0.10, p < 0.05, p < 0.01.
 SOURCE: U.S. Department of Education, National Center for Education Statistics, Beginning Teacher Longitudinal Study (BTLS), 2007-08, 2008-09, 2009-10.